Skip to main content

 • HTTP request where the requesting origin differs from the resource origin

-• triggers CORS checks in browsers.
+• triggers CORS checks in the browser

 Preflight Request